bufbuild/buf-action/README.md

 ### Setup only

-To only setup the action without running any commands, set the input `setup_only` to `true`.
+To only setup the action without running any commands, set the parameter `setup_only` to `true`.
 This will install `buf` and optionally login to the schema registry but no additional commands will be run.
 Subsequent steps will have `buf` available in their $PATH and can invoke `buf` directly.